carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/README.md

        -v $(pwd)/resources:/bootstrap-runtime/resources:rw \
        -ti bootstrap-project bash

-5. The container terminal should be in the correct location and you can then enable the virtualenv manager as follows:
+4. The container terminal should be in the correct location and you can then enable the virtualenv manager as follows:

        pyenv activate apigee

-6. You can then execute a full build:
+5. You can then execute a full build:

        molecule converge

+6. You can examine and collect the output of the invocation within the container at the location: `/bootstrap-runtime/work_dir`.
+   You can also examine and collect the output outside the container at your workspace folder: `[WORKSPACE_FOLDER]/work_dir`.